intel/Dependency-Reduction-Unit-Framework/README.md

     whenStub(add5,"add(5,5)");

 ***
-# Getting Started with eUnit
+# Getting Started with deUnit

-This document descripts how to do the first steps with [eUnit](https://github.com/intel/Dependency-Reduction-Unit-Framework/wiki/eUnit) with dependeny reduction.
+This document descripts how to do the first steps with [deUnit](https://github.com/intel/Dependency-Reduction-Unit-Framework/wiki/deUnit) with dependeny reduction.
 It is divided into two Parts:

     using the examples
     use in your own projects

-The [eUnit](https://github.com/diridari/EmbeddedTesting/wiki/eUnit)-Framework also allows to use a "Selftest-Mode" mode without the use of the [GDB Manipulator(gdbMann)](https://github.com/diridari/EmbeddedTesting/wiki/GDBManipulator).
+The [deUnit](https://github.com/intel/Dependency-Reduction-Unit-Framework/wiki/deUnit)-Framework also allows to use a "Selftest-Mode" mode without the use of the [GDB Manipulator(gdbMann)](https://github.com/intel/Dependency-Reduction-Unit-Framework/wiki/GDBManipulator).
 Using the provided examples
 ## Requirements